frenkxs/open-brussels/README.md

 ## Export

-To export the resulting osm file into SQL database, I first exported selected data into a series of csv files, using the methods in export.py file.
-The csv file were then imported into SQL database 'brussels.db', which follows the schema provided in the 'schema.py'.
+To export the resulting osm file into SQL database, I first exported selected data into a series of csv files, using the methods in `export.py` file.
+The csv file were then imported into SQL database `brussels.db`, which follows the schema provided in the `schema.py`.

 ## Data Overview

 This section provides a basic overview of the data in brussels.db.
 I ran the sql queries, using python's sqlite3 library.
-All queries are in brussels-exploration.py.
+All queries are in `cleaning_brussels.md`.

 ### File sizes
 ```